hausdorff/davidbalbert.github.com/_posts/2013-08-19-adding-haskells-where-to-ocaml.md

 Collectively, this is known as a `Camlp4` *entry*.
 An entry, very vaguely, contains a list of patterns to find (specified as [context-free grammars](http://en.wikipedia.org/wiki/Context-free_grammar) aka CFGs), and tells us what to do with them once we've found them.

 * Entries have *names*, like `entryname`.
 These are like function names---they exist so that other entries can refer to the pattern by name, making it easy to reuse old patterns.
-* The entry itself---everything between the name of the entry (`entryname`) and the semicolon at the end of the code segment.
+* The entry itself---everything between the name of the entry (in this case, `entryname`) and the semicolon at the end of the code segment.
 Think of this as a list of *levels*---we'll see in a minute what levels are.
 * An entry consists of a bunch of *levels*.
 This example contains two levels: `[ pattern -> what_to_do_once_we've_found_pattern ]` and `[ another_pattern -> etc ]`.
 Each level can have a name---the name of our first level is `"levelname"`.
 Each level contains a pattern, like `pattern`, which are written as CFGs.
 We can define functions like `what_to_do_once_we've_found_pattern` that tell us what to do once we've found a pattern.
 In general, you can group levels under the same entry to conveniently do things like make operator precedence.
 We don't care that much about that part of levels here, but if you're interested, there is a more detailed description [here](http://ambassadortothecomputers.blogspot.co.uk/2010/05/reading-camlp4-part-6-parsing.html).
 * An entry can contain an optional *insertion position*, which tells us where in the grammar to put this new rule.
 This rule doesn't have an insertion position, but we'll make one when we modify it.
 Stay tuned.

 Armed with this knowledge, we're ready to try to understand the old version of `where`.

-Here's the old version:
+Let's have a look:

 ```ocaml
 expr: